HOP & Learning Teams

-Southpac is excited to announce that we are bringing over Bob Edwards, the H.O.P Coach from the U.S. to deliver a 2.5-day course on Human and Organisational Performance and Learning Teams.
-Course dates have been locked in as the 2nd-4th of August in Brisbane and will include a 1-day Introduction to Human and Organisational Performance and 1.5 days focused on Operational Learning and Learning Teams.
+Southpac is excited to announce that we are again bringing over Bob Edwards, the H.O.P Coach from the U.S. to deliver two 2.5-day course on Human & Organisational Performance Learning Teams.
+Course dates have been confirmed in January in both Brisbane and Melbourne.
+The course will include a 1-day Introduction to Human and Organisational Performance and 1.5 days focused on Operational Learning and Learning Teams.

 Human & Organisational Performance Fundamentals